Esquites (Elote in a Cup)

 Corn in skillet for esquites recipe.

-3. Put corn into cups or a serving bowl and drizzle with mayo mixture.
+3. Put corn into cups or a serving bowl and drizzle with the mayo mixture.
 Top with cotija cheese and cilantro.

-4. Squeeze lime juice and finish with tajin to taste.
+4. Squeeze lime juice and finish with Tajin to taste.

 Close up of Mexican street corn salad.